top of page

 CUISINE QUESTIONS

 It's safer to drink bottled water and avoid ice in drinks.
-Connect with us for advice on safe eating and drinking practices.

 Street food can be safe if from reputable vendors.
 Markets are a great way to experience local flavors.
-Contact us for market recommendations.

 Some places can accommodate dietary restrictions.
 We can help you communicate your needs effectively.

 Tipping is appreciated but not always mandatory.
-We can guide you on customary tipping practices.

 Feel free to connect with us for tailored advice and recommendations regarding food and dining experiences in Mozambique.
 We're here to ensure your culinary journey is both enjoyable and safe.